How Startups from the USA to France are Embracing the AI Wave

 "AI, specifically machine vision (with GPT-4 vision), has 1,000X-ed our speed, accuracy, and quality of data capture, validation, verification, and enrichment.
 This is the heart of our business, and since implementation, we’ve seen amazing results in customer response and many other areas.
 We also use AI for copy, tutorials, and many other areas internally and on customer & user-facing tech."
 Joseph Rutakangwa, Rwazi

-It comes as no surprise that an overwhelming 98% of our portfolio startups see AI advances as an opportunity for their businesses.
-However, behind this enthusiasm also lies a rising concern: seeing existing competitors or new entrants beat them by leveraging AI more effectively, such as cloning their product but better, faster, and with fewer resources using GenAI.
+Not surprisingly, an overwhelming 98% of the start-ups see AI advances as an opportunity for their businesses.
+However, behind this enthusiasm also lies a rising concern: the threat that existing competitors or new entrants beat them by leveraging AI more effectively, such as cloning their product but better, faster, and with fewer resources using GenAI.
 As Advitam CEO Philippe Meyralbe explains, "The only threat is to not use [AI] before competitors as it'll provide major productivity gains".
-In our study, 2 in over 5 startups who see AI as an opportunity have cited the rise of AI-boosted competition as a significant threat.
+In our study, 2 in over 5 startups that see AI as an opportunity have cited the rise of AI-boosted competition as a significant threat.

-Given the combination of those factors, our companies recognize that overlooking AI's potential is inconceivable: 96% of respondents are either already using AI (77%) or plan to implement it in the near future (20%).
-We have seen an acceleration of this trend as 21% of them have started to implement it in the past 6 months.
+Given the combination of those factors, our companies recognize that overlooking AI's potential is inconceivable: 96% of respondents are either already using AI (77%) or they plan to implement it in the near future (20%).
+We've seen an acceleration in this trend, with 21% having begun to implement it in the last six months.

 Eager to support this growing trend, Newfund has strived to give startups access to the latest resources through the creation of an AI Booster program, where 10 founders shared with their peers their AI developments, including customer chatbots, sales speech optimization tools, and content production resources.